keyvank/tsp/src/1-compute.md

 In this section, we're going to implement a very simple—and admittedly foolish—way to build an addressable memory.
 I say "foolish" because the memory in a typical computer is far more complex and efficient than what we're about to construct.
 But that's fine—the goal here isn't efficiency.
 It's to understand the core concept and to get creative with the tools we already have.

 So, let’s begin by defining what we want to build.
 We'll assume we're designing an 8-bit computer.
 This computer will have a CPU capable of handling 8-bit instructions and an addressable memory (RAM) with an 8-bit address space.
 That means it will contain \\(2^8 = 256\\) memory cells, and each cell will store 8 bits of data.
+A 256-byte random-access memory, which is embarrassingly small by today's standards!

 In this section, we’ll focus specifically on building the RAM component.